Temporal Landscapes: A Graphical Logic of Behavior: Definition of temporal landscape

-Let $\rr$ be the set of real numbers, thought of as representing points in time.
+Let $\rr$ be the real numbers, thought of as representing points in time.
 Given two times $t_1,t_2 \in \rr$ with $t_1\leq t_2$, we write $[t_1,t_2]$ for the set of all times between $t_1$ and $t_2$; we call this a \emph{time interval}.
-Graphically, we may represent a time interval by a point above the diagonal in the plane $\rr^2$:
+Graphically, we may represent a time interval by a point above the diagonal in the plane $\rr^2$, see~\cref{eqn.downclosure}.

 A \emph{temporal landscape} is a set of time intervals with two special properties.
 The first is known as \emph{down-closure}: if a time interval $[t_1,t_2]$ is in the temporal landscape, and $[t_1',t_2']$ is contained in $[t_1,t_2]$, then $[t_1',t_2']$ is in the temporal landscape too.
 This property makes the assumption that if an assertion holds throughout a time interval, then it holds on all subintervals.
 For example, if it is raining throughout the time interval from 9:00 to 13:00, then it is also raining throughout the time interval from 10:00 to 10:45.
-In pictures, this means that a temporal landscape must be closed under both moving right and moving downward:
+In pictures, this means that a temporal landscape must be closed under both moving right and moving downward, as shown in \cref{eqn.downclosure}.

 The second property of temporal landscapes is an \emph{openness} (sometimes called a \emph{roundedness}) property: if an assertion holds on some $[t_1,t_2]$, then there exists some larger interval, $[t'_1, t'_2]$ with \emph{both} $t_1'<t_1$ and $t_2<t_2'$.
 This larger interval may only be infinitesimally larger, but it must be strictly larger on both sides.
-In pictures, we illustrate this as follows:
+In pictures, we illustrate this as in \cref{eqn.openness}.The above is summarized in~\cref{def.temp_landscape}. \begin{definition} A \emph{temporal landscape on $\rr$} is a set $L$ of time intervals $[t_1,t_2] \subseteq \rr$, $t_1\leq t_2$, such that \begin{enumerate}[label=(\alph*)] \item if $[t_1,t_2] \in L$, and $t_1 \le t_1' \le t_2' \le t_2$, then $[t_1',t_2'] \in L$. \item if $[t_1, t_2]\in L$ then there exists $t_1' <t_1 \le t_2<t_2'$ such that $[t_1',t_2'] \in L$. \end{enumerate} We write $\prop$ for the set of temporal landscapes. \end{definition}